Compare T-Mobile 5G Home Internet to the competition

 Are customers happy with T-Mobile?

-We also asked CableTV.com staff member Garrett—who’s been a T-Mobile 5G Home Internet Unlimited customer for more than a year—what he thinks of his T-Mobile internet plan:
+We also asked CableTV.com staff member Garrett—who’s been a T-Mobile 5G Home Internet Unlimited customer for a few years—what he thinks of his T-Mobile internet plan:

 I've had T-Mobile Home Internet for over a year now, and have been pleasantly surprised at the speed and reliability of the service.
 I went in with low expectations, but took comfort in the fact that I could try the service for 2-weeks and still get a full refund, have a lifetime price lock, and could cancel service at any time.
 I've been so happy with their service that I've convinced a number of my family and neighbors to also make the switch to T-Mobile.
 One year later, and i'm connected to multiple smart devices, home surveillance equipment, major appliances, and much more with my internet, and it hasn't disappointed me yet.